TULiberalArts/Africology-and-African-American-Studies/pages/graduate.md

 - Learn about Africology and African American Studies [PhD Scholarships and Financial Aid](https://www.temple.edu/academics/degree-programs/africology-and-african-american-studies-phd-la-aaas-phd/cla-africology-and-african-american-studies-phd-scholarships-financial-aid)

 ## Admissions Process
 Admission requirements to the Africology and African American studies master’s degree and PhD programs follow the general requirements established by Temple University.
-The deadline for the MA and PhD program is the same.
-Review our [complete admissions procedures](http://bulletin.temple.edu/graduate/scd/cla/africology-african-american-studies-ma/#admissiontext) and apply by **January 15**.
-We do not have rolling admissions.
+We do not have rolling admissions, the **application deadline for the MA and PhD program is January 15** for fall semester.

-- **Application Deadline:** Fall Semester: January 15
+For additional admissions details, please visit:
+- Africology and African American Studies [MA Admissions page](https://www.temple.edu/academics/degree-programs/africology-and-african-american-studies-phd-la-aaas-phd/cla-africology-and-african-american-studies-phd-admissions?p=1625)
+- Africology and African American Studies [PhD Admissions page](https://www.temple.edu/academics/degree-programs/africology-and-african-american-studies-phd-la-aaas-phd/cla-africology-and-african-american-studies-phd-admissions?p=2911)